 (We’re really not experts in using MS Project and there seem to be about a million features that we never use, but for us, it’s the easiest way to create something that works.)

-As you can see, that we still like to keep the overall room by room structure – for us, it makes it easier to keep an overview of what has to happen where.
+We still like to keep the overall room by room structure – for us, it makes it easier to keep an overview of what has to happen where.
 Each bar in the chart represents a job that needs doing and by dragging little arrows from bar to bar you can add dependencies (like starts at the same time as or starts after) to the tasks, too.

 When building the chart, we usually start by getting all rooms and associated jobs onto the list in one long row and then start to adjust the timings of the jobs so that trades that belong together can be pushed together to start at a similar time.